 Heading to Walt Disney World for Halloween?
 There are a bunch of things you can find in each Disney Park that can give you extra chills.
 Whether it’s the tried and true spooky favorites or new things available just for Halloween.
 Here are a few things you can do for Halloween at Walt Disney World.

 Visiting Walt Disney World For Halloween

 Walt Disney World For Halloween is always a good idea, AND since it runs from August 12 through October 21, 2022, you have plenty of time to enjoy it!
 As one of the most festive times of the year at Disney World, you get new snacks, new merchandise, new events, shows, and more.
 Luckily, no matter when you go this season- and even after the season has passed- some of this spooky fun at Disney lasts all year long.
 Here are our favorite scary things to do in each Disney park for a little extra thrill.

 Hands down, the ride that will send chills up your spine is Haunted Mansion.
 This is absolutely one of our favorite rides in all of Walt Disney World.
 Every vacation to Walt Disney World usually includes snagging a spot on this ride more than once.
 We know the songs, the scenes, the Peppers Ghost trick in the dining room.
 And we love it all!
 Even though we don’t really like scary things!
 Thankfully you can get a little Halloween magic all year long with this one.

 Disney Villains Cavalcade

 The Disney Villains take the float stage in spooky character cavalcades!
 Complete with all our favorite villains, you can also see Jack Skellington and Sally.
 Two of our favorite, spookiest Disney characters to be sure.
-Halloween festivities usually begin September 1st and lasts until October 31st, so catch this while you can.
+Halloween festivities usually begin mid-August and last until October 31st, so catch this while you can.

 Halloween Snacks at Magic Kingdom